Rubusch/docker__zephyr__riscv-hifive1/README.md

 ```

 Make sure the device is plugged (/dev/ttyACM0 exists)
 NB: Appending ``--privileged`` is not _safe_!
-Mainly for the USB connection and SEGGER easiest was to apply it.
+Mainly this is used for such things as connecting the USB (SEGGER) the easiest way possible.
 NB: Append ``/bin/bash`` to enter the current container for debugging

 ## Target

+#### Build example

-Building the board support package (bsp) for the target, e.g. the HiFive1 board
+Example of building the board support package (bsp) for the target, e.g. the HiFive1 board

 ```
 docker $> ./build.sh